-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Little or no systematic evaluation or routine reporting of trends.
+Condition Category (Tick 🗸) Reference document(s) Remarks Little or no systematic evaluation or routine reporting of trends.
 Poor Some evaluation and reporting undertaken but neither systematic nor routine.
-Fair Systematic evaluation following phase IV guidelines and routine reporting of trends undertaken.
-Good Systematic evaluation following phase IV guidelines and comprehensive reporting of trends undertaken and attempts made at course corrections as relevant.
+Fair Systematic evaluation and routine reporting of trends undertaken.
+Good Systematic evaluation and comprehensive reporting of trends undertaken and attempts made at course corrections as relevant.
 Very good

-\Not all TRs attract projects and researchers and with exceptions, little research takes place on the TRs own steam because of systemic limitations.
-However, monitoring of some critical issues is expected e.g. population of tiger, co-predators and prey with insights into their demography and distribution (some opportunistic sampling by sightings, signs and spatial distribution during assessment would be extremely useful in terms of expert impression and as a pulse), monitoring incidence of livestock grazing, fires, weeds, sources of water, a variety of illegal activities typically associated with the reserve, wildlife health (e.g. epidemics, immunization of livestock) regeneration and change in vegetation, visitors and their activities, offence cases, ex-gratia payments etc. Efforts must be made to assess the planning and implementation of Phase-IV monitoring protocols and the success of implementation of M-STRIPES (wherever applicable).
++Not all TRs attract projects and researchers and with exceptions, little research takes place on the TRs own steam because of systemic limitations.
+However, monitoring of some critical issues is expected e.g. population of tiger, copredators and prey with insights into their demography and distribution (some opportunistic sampling by sightings, signs and spatial distribution during assessment would be extremely useful in terms of expert impression and as a pulse), monitoring incidence of livestock grazing, fires, weeds, sources of water, a variety of illegal activities typically associated with the reserve, wildlife health (e.g. epidemics, immunization of livestock) regeneration and change in vegetation, visitors and their activities, offence cases, ex-gratia payments etc. Efforts must be made to assess the planning and implementation of Phase-IV monitoring protocols and the success of implementation of M-Stripes (wherever applicable).
 Are the 'Sykes and Horill' monitoring plots maintained and data analyzed?
+Engagement of interns, collaborations with colleges, Universities or other Institutes for research.